ARIA-Funded-TREND/IHMS/README.md

 ## 🌐 Overview

-Reference implementation of **Scalable Machines with Intrinsic Higher Mental States**: Co⁴ architecture.
+Reference implementation of **Scalable Machines with Intrinsic Higher Mental-State Dynamics**: Co⁴ architecture.

 This repository is released as an **open research platform** rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
 The implementation closely follows the formulation described in the accompanying paper and is intended to serve as a minimal, transparent reference implementation of the proposed mechanism.